Andrew Yang Pushes For Decriminalization Of Opiates And Marijuana, Points To Portugal’s Drug Policy

-During an interview with Krystal Ball on Hill.tv, Democratic presidential candidate Andrew Yang pushed for the decriminalizing opiates for personal use as well as marijuana.
+During an interview with Krystal Ball on Hill.TV, Democratic presidential candidate Andrew Yang pushed for decriminalizing opiates for personal use as well as marijuana.
 He pointed to Portugal’s approach to addiction — they have decriminalized possession of drugs for personal use and placed a focus on treatment — and suggested that the United States adopt a similar approach to combat the current crisis of addiction that is gripping America.

-Per The Hill, Yang noted that many people prescribed the opioid Oxycontin often fall into more serious substance abuse problems after they can’t afford to purchase their prescription medications and turn to cheaper alternatives from the black market.
+Per The Hill, Yang noted that many people prescribed the opioid Oxycontin often fall into more serious substance abuse problems when they can’t afford to purchase their prescription medications and turn to cheaper alternatives from the black market.

-“At this point, you’ve had this OxyContin addiction that has morphed into fentanyl and heroin, which are frankly more accessible and sometimes less expensive than the OxyContin that started the addiction chain,” he told Hill.TV.
+“At this point, you’ve had this Oxycontin addiction that has morphed into fentanyl and heroin, which are frankly more accessible and sometimes less expensive than the Oxycontin that started the addiction chain,” he told Hill.TV.

 Yang has previously pushed for decriminalization of opiates as part of his campaign and highlighted the success of Portugal’s approach — there has been a decrease in drug deaths and increases in treatment.
 He has been clear in his belief that the War on Drugs has not worked and has multiple drug policy proposals.